leahgundran/api/README.md

 ## Contributors

-List
+List contributors or give credit to any external libraries or resources used.
-contributors or give credit to any external libraries or resources used.
+Leah Gundran, Joana Marie Fabro, Manny Hortizuela

 ## Contact
 Information

-Include contact
+joanamarie.fabro@student.dmmmsu.edu.ph

-information for inquiries or support.
+Include contact information for inquiries or support.